Krazy Kat and Ignatz Mouse: A Duet, He Made Me Love Him: Plot

 Krazy is at his house reading a magazine.
 Ignatz comes in and goes inside a jar of jam.
-Krazy is aware of this, and tries to get the rodent out of the jar.
+Krazy is aware of this and tries to get the rodent out of the jar.
 After getting bitten in the paws, he decides to discard the container, along with Ignatz, outdoors.
-But as he exits the house, Ignatz makes it out of the jar without him realizing.
+But as he exits the house, Ignatz makes it out of the jar without him realizing it.
 When the cat is gone, the rodent plays the piano for a few moments before going inside the instrument.

 After tossing the jar into a lake outside, Krazy returns home but starts to feel guilty for eliminating the rodent.
 To get over it, he starts to play the piano, and Ignatz, who is dangling on the strings inside, gets pounded by the hammers.
 Momentarily, a magpie comes to the house for a brief visit.
-Krazy then stops and stands to the greet the bird.
+Krazy then stops and stands to greet the bird.
 When the magpie leaves and Krazy is still standing, Ignatz, who had enough trouble inside the piano, comes out and strikes the cat with a billy club.
 Krazy is surprised but unsure of what he just felt.